 You can hike Osmeña Peak at either sunrise or sunset.
 In the middle of the day it is boiling hot and the light makes it make look even better at sunrise and sunset.
 You will be asked if you need a guide but the hike is really very easy with a well marked trail so I would say a guide is not necessary.

 Unfortunately, the day I decided to hike Osmeña Peak there wasn’t a sunrise!
 This is one risk you take at sunrise.
 After a 4am start and a very bumpy road to the peak (2 of us were sick on the way) we were met by some thick cloud at the top!
 It takes only about 20 minutes to hike up.
 It’s not a hard hike but the clouds at the top and the wind meant we were too cold to even wait and see if the sun was going to come out!

 We went again at midday and it was a very sweaty hike but we had to go while on Cebu and give it another try!
 The views were incredible.

 On the way down if you get hungry there are people selling roast sweet potato on a stick and I can recommend it, it’s delicious!

 As the beaches on Cebu are quite small, everyone says to go to White beach for a bigger beach and some more sand.
 I personally preferred the smaller beaches where you can have your own little area on the beach and where it was very peaceful.

-White beach was full of tourists and Filipino people, the water was busy and it was super noisy.
+White beach was full of tourists and Filipino people.
+The water was busy and it was super noisy.
 I would say give it a miss if you can!
 Unless you go very early.
-You also have to pay an entrance fee for the beach but if you walk up from where they ask you for money you can walk right into the beach without paying.
+You also have to pay an entrance fee for the beach.
+However, if you walk up from where they ask you for money you can walk right into the beach without paying.
 Not sure they are actually allowed to take your money or if it’s a scam!

-There are lots of places where you can go diving and there are loads of people as you snorkel you can see all the bubbles coming up from people diving down below!
+There are lots of places where you can go diving.
+There are loads of people as you snorkel you can see all the bubbles coming up from people diving down below!